1:1 Mentorship + Placement Support

 Master DSA + System Design.
 Learn how to get interview calls.
 Then train to clear interviews.

-A weekly rhythm that keeps you moving: learn → practice → test → review → improve → apply.
+A weekly rhythm that keeps you moving: learn → practice → use AI smartly → test → review → improve → apply.
+The goal is not to replace fundamentals, but to make your preparation faster, sharper, and more consistent.

-You don’t “watch content”.
-You follow a weekly plan — and your preparation becomes predictable. until you’re ready.
+You don’t just “watch content”.
+You follow a weekly system — and use AI as a preparation assistant, not as a shortcut.

 Pillar 01

-Every week comes with a simple checklist: what to learn, what to solve, what to submit — and what to fix next.
+Every week gives you a simple roadmap: what to learn, what to solve, what to submit, where AI can help, and what to fix next.

 Time-boxed paths for students and working professionals